Sergey-sirius/blog/content/blog/metro-math/post.md

 </div>

 I'm not sure why the wait times increase early in the morning and late at night on the red line during the weekend.
+Maybe someone more familiar with the system can account for this.
 There are, again, more images for the other lines [here.](/blog/metro-math/images/)

 Now we can investigate how much longer you'll have to wait given that you've already waited a certain amount of time.